tomhodgins/sbv/README.md

 ## About

-This plugin parses Youtube's `.sbv` subtitle file format and allows you to either
+This plugin parses Youtube's `.sbv` subtitle file format and allows you to convert to JSON, plain text, or HTML formatting and output either on the command line or as a file.

 ## Installation